-You’ve bought one too many spaghetti squash, and you don’t want it to go bad.
-That makes you think: how long does spaghetti squash last?
+Got too many spaghetti squashes and don’t want them to spoil?
+That makes you think: how long is spaghetti squash good for?

 How Long Does Spaghetti Squash Last?

-That’s the long story short.
+That’s the gist of it.
 Now, let’s get into details.

 Winter squash, a group spaghetti squash is a part of, grows thick skin.
-That helps it stay fresh longer ([UNL]), and that’s why its storage period is much longer than most other veggies (and summer squash, such as zucchini).
+That helps it stay fresh longer, and that’s why its storage period is much longer than most other veggies (including summer squash, such as zucchini).

 To get the longest possible storage time, start with choosing the best ones.
-Choose spaghetti squash that ([UNL, HGIC]):
+Choose spaghetti squash that: